 Hulanta Clan

 According to the mobile game Avatar: Reckoning, the Hulanta are a clan that belongs to the Wetlands.
-They believe that water is a holy resource, despite the fact that the RDA bombs caused them to be displaced from their homes.
+They believe that water is a holy resource, even though the RDA bombs caused them to be displaced from their homes.
 In addition to this, they are very skilled in both weaving and ceramics, and they are not a clan that engages in battle.
-Although Avatar: The Way of Water depicted a number of other water tribes, this particular one was never seen on screen and only appeared in the game.
+Although Avatar: The Way of Water depicted several other water tribes, this particular one was never seen on screen and only appeared in the game.

 Ni’awve Clan